Adnuntius/documentation/adnuntius-advertising/admin-ui/advertising/smoothing.md

 The impact of chosing *Front Loading* is shown in the charts below.

-Ahead pacing will cause your campaign to deliver up to 30% *faster* at the beginning.
+Front Loading will cause your campaign to deliver up to 30% *faster* at the beginning.
 Towards the end of the campaign the delivery will be relatively *slower* compared to an evenly paced delivery.

 ![Delivery Weighting: Front Loaded Pacing](../../../.gitbook/assets/DeliveryWeighting.png)